 The reality is that AM/FM radio – terrestrial broadcast radio – uses music to draw an audience that in turn allows broadcasters to bring in billions in revenue from advertising—all while paying nothing for their primary product!

 Adding to the injustice of the existing system is the fact that the impact of this unfair treatment doesn’t stop at the U.S. border.
 American music is by far the most popular music in the world.
-However, because U.S. radio broadcasters refuse to pay artists when they use their recordings on the air, American artists and record labels are denied the estimated $100M in performance royalties annually that would be paid to them in nearly every other nation.
+However, because U.S. radio broadcasters refuse to pay artists when they use their recordings on the air, American artists and record labels are denied the estimated $200 million in performance royalties annually that would be paid to them in nearly every other nation.
 Instead, that income is left on the table overseas and never makes it back to the U.S. economy.

 Since 2009, SoundExchange has been instrumental in getting Congress to introduce several bills to address this loophole, including the Performance Rights Act, the Fair Play Fair Pay Act, and the Ask Musicians for Music (AM/FM) Act.

 The American Music Fairness Act

 On June 24, 2021, Representatives Ted Deutch (D-FL) and Darrell Issa (R-CA), along with a bipartisan group of cosponsors, introduced H.R.
 4130, the American Music Fairness Act.
 The American Music Fairness Act is endorsed by SoundExchange and has broad support throughout the music industry.

 - Ensure performers are compensated when their songs are played on terrestrial radio.